Xunnamius/unified-utils/.github/SUPPORT.md

   experiencing identical behavior or behavior that stems from the exact same problem.

 That's it!
-You are now ready to [submit a new issue][choose-new-issue]!
+You are now ready to [submit a new issue][x-repo-choose-new-issue]!
 Thank you for contribution 🎉, your efforts are greatly appreciated! 🙌🏿

 #### Closure Policy